 In July and August 2019 we traveled to Peru and Ecuador for about 30 days.
 The main objective of the travel was to attend an International Biogeography Society Meeting celebrating the 250th anniversary of the birth of Alexander von Humboldt.
 This meeting was held at the Universidad San Francisco de Quito and details of the meeting can be seen here.
-This page describes some basic aspects of travel in Ecuador and our advice based on our recent trip.
+This page describes some basic aspects of travel in Ecuador and we also provide some travel advice for naturalists wanting to see the natural aspects of Ecuador.
 Our recent trip is described here.
 Our perspectives are from naturalists traveling to see nature.
 Different opinions would naturally come from others who might be focusing on the cultural aspects of Ecuador.

-Naturally, since we are “formally retired” we also built travel of personal interest into this trip.
-One trip, primarily to the Marañon River region in northern Peru is summarized under the Peru 2019 tab.
-The second travel segment was after the Quito Conference, and involved sampling birding destinations on both the western and eastern Andean slopes of Ecuador.
-This travel, as well as background material on Ecuadorean natural history is described in the following links.
+Since we are “formally retired” we also built travel of personal interest into this conference-related trip.
+One trip, prior to the conference, was primarily to the Marañon River region in northern Peru and is summarized here.
+Our second travel segment was after the Quito Conference, and involved sampling birding destinations on both the western and eastern Andean slopes of Ecuador.
+This travel, as well as background material on Ecuadorean natural history, is described in the material below.

 Overview of Ecuador and its “nature”

 We are not experts on the nature and natural history of Ecuador, but we have traveled there on work several decades ago and have rented vehicles and driven across parts of the country both in the distant past and very recently (2019).
-A summary of Ecuador’s climatology was prepared for the 2019 Conference participants and here we will summarize quickly the essential climatic and geographical aspects of Ecuador.
+A summary of Ecuador’s climatology was prepared for the 2019 Conference participants as well as a talk.
+Here we will summarize quickly the essential climatic and geographical aspects of Ecuador.